ktduiflytek/annotationWithRoberta/README.md

 * persists two JSON artifacts that downstream steps reuse:
   * `data/segments_metadata.json` – a faithful JSON rendering of the spreadsheet so you can audit every label, whether it is limited, and its allowed values.
   * `data/segments_catalogue.json` – a compact summary that separates normal labels from limited labels and only keeps the value lists.
 This format loads quickly inside training and inference.
+* regenerates `data/processed/train.conll`, `data/processed/dev.conll`, and both `label2id.json`/`id2label.json` whenever the spreadsheet or the bracket-annotated corpora (`data/train.txt`, `data/dev.txt`) change so the processed datasets stay aligned with the source annotations.

-Run the script whenever `segments.xlsx` changes so both JSON files stay synchronised with the authoritative spreadsheet.
-If you skip this step after editing the spreadsheet, the later stages will warn that the metadata is stale.
+Run the script whenever `segments.xlsx` **or** the annotated text files change so the JSON metadata and processed datasets stay synchronised with the authoritative sources.
+Skipping this step after edits leaves stale `.conll` or label-map artefacts behind.

 ```bash
 python src/prepare_segments.py